 777 Glades Road Boca Raton, FL 33431

-The next residency for which we will accept applications is Spring 2016.
-The deadline for applications is Tuesday, September 1, 2015.
+The next residency for which we will accept applications is Fall Semester 2016, which runs mid August through early December.
+The deadline for applications is Friday, April 29, 2016.
 Completed applications and support materials must be received by 5 PM that day.
 You will receive an email acknowledging receipt of your application.
-The board will make its decision for the Spring Semester AIR by September 30, 2015.
+The board will make its decision for the Spring Semester AIR by May 15, 2016.

 Florida Atlantic University is an Equal Opportunity/Equal Access employer.
 Individuals requiring accommodation, please call 561-297-3058.
 TTY/TDD 1-800 955-8771)